frederic-perez/AmE-dictionary/data/dictionary.md

 __arabesque__ _adj, n_ :two::hammer: _They were heavily coated with arabesques of frost which scintillated with the silver sparks of outer sunshine._
 __Aragon__ _n_ :mega: /ˈærəɡən/
 __Arapahoe__ _n_ :two::hammer:
-__arbitrary__ _adj_ /AHR-buh-trair-ee/ Determined, planned, or chosen seemingly at random or by chance. _People often make arbitrary decisions on where to go out to eat._
+__arbitrary__ _adj_ :two: /AHR-buh-trair-ee/ Determined, planned, or chosen seemingly at random or by chance. _People often make arbitrary decisions on where to go out to eat._ _An arbitrary number of servers._
 __arbitration__ _n_ _Arbitration clause._
 __arbor__ _n_ :two::hammer: _An arbor of live oaks._
 __arboretum__ _n_ :eight::hammer: